jagoe/notion-rpg-day-tracker/PRIVACY.md

 ## tl;dr

-We process and store what we need to provide functionality and keep your data safe - nothing more and nothing less.
-We treat your data conscientiously.\
+We process and store only what we need to provide functionality and keep your data safe - nothing more and nothing less.
+We treat your data conscientiously.

 ## Long version